astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 - Keep validator logic close to the value set it validates unless a separate project is explicitly requested.
 - Validate enum values before switching on them.
 - Return `false` for invalid values rather than throwing unless the existing contract says otherwise.
+- Provide or preserve `IsValid` and `IsValidSilent` style entry points where the surrounding validator pattern uses them.

 ## XML documentation standards